TomerRon/github-superfilter/README.md

 yarn build
 ```

-Or, create a build and zip it (useful for Github releases):
+Or, create a build and zip it (useful for GitHub releases):

 ```
 yarn build-release